allienka/Birdnest-project/README.md

 # Birdnest-project

-web application which lists all the pilots who recently violated the NDZ, using PHP and MYSQL
+web application which lists all the pilots who recently violated the NDZ, using PHP and MYSQL.. not final version yet

 Drone positions